nextcloud/documentation/admin_manual/webhook_listeners/index.rst

 Nextcloud Webhook Events
 ------------------------

-This is a non-exhaustive list of available events.
+This is an exhaustive list of available events.
 It features the event ID and the available variables for filtering.

  * OCA\\Tables\\Event\\RowAddedEvent